j2store/userguide/canadapost_shipping_plugin.md

 The customer number provided by the CanadaPost.

+**CanadaPost Service**

+Choose the services provided by CanadaPost to display in checkout.

+**NOTE:** This is a mandatory option for version 3.2.24.Not selecting the service will make the shipping method unavailable.

 **Handling cost**

 You can enter an amount here (without any symbols or letters).
 It will be added as a handling cost in addition to the shipping cost.